-- How do you adjust this kind of exercise to a diverse group? - What are the alternatives to a meditation exercise? - Can anyone lead a guided fantasy?
+- How do you adjust this kind of exercise to a diverse group? - What are the alternatives to a meditation exercise? - Can anyone lead a guided visioning journey?

-The silence broke with a soft voice inviting the participants out of their imaginative and sacred inner space.
+The silence broke again with a soft voice inviting the participants out of their imaginative and sacred inner space.
 We wondered for ourselves: "What are they seeing?
-What kind of information was this atmosphere and narrative bringing forth?".
-The participants were then invited to capture the vision on paper, by writing, drawing or with whatever medium they felt comfortable with.
+What kind of information was this atmosphere and narrative bringing forth?"
+The participants were then invited to capture their vision on paper, by writing, drawing or with whatever medium they felt comfortable with.
 After a few minutes, they were invited to share their thoughts to one another in pairs of two and then rotating to new dyadic pairs.

 To us, it seemed like that this phase was exhausting in a different way than both the Fishbowl and Dialogue sections, venturing beyond mere cognitive abilities.
+By different, we mainly refer to the usage of the imaginary and intuitive capacities of our minds.